 A cable network uses a tree-and-branch architecture with analog transmission.
 The key functional characteristics assumed in this document are the following:

-- Two-way transmission. - A maximum optical/electrical spacing between the CMTS and the most distant CM of 50 miles in each direction, although typical maximum separation may be 15 miles. - A maximum differential optical/electrical spacing between the CMTS and the closest and most distant modems of 50 miles (80 km) in each direction, although this would typically be limited to less than 15 miles (24 km).
+- Two-way transmission. - A maximum optical/electrical spacing between the CMTS and the most distant CM of 100 miles (160 km) in each direction, although typical maximum separation may be 10-15 miles (16-24 km).